ryman1/keeweb-wiki/WebDAV-Config.md

 ## Custom certificates

-If your WebDAV server is using a self-signed or invalid certificate, you can add it to KeeWeb using this command:
+If your WebDAV server is using a self-signed or invalid certificate, you can use this command to open files in KeeWeb:
 ```bash
 certutil -d sql:$HOME/.pki/nssdb -A -t TC -n "my_domain.lan" -i ~/ca.crt
 ```